rjcarte/Information-Niches/readme.txt

 Copyright (c) 2017, Richard Carter
 All rights reserved.

+IMPORTANT NOTE

+It is recommended that MATLAB r2016b is used to run the simulation scripts.

 PURPOSE

 The data and images are supplied as supplementary material for the paper "Emergence and dynamics of self-producing information niches as a step towards pre-evolutionary organization" by R.J.Carter, K.Wiesner, S.Mann © 2017